10 Things You Need to Know About Carnival’s Steakhouse

 Though you don’t need reservations for cruise dining, you’ll want one to save your seat at Steakhouse.
 Here are a few tips for making your Steakhouse reservation:

-- Reservation fees are $42 per adult and $12 for kids 11 and under.
-This includes an entrée, appetizer, salad, side, dessert and a gratuity for your wait staff.
+• Reservation fees are $48 per adult and $13 for kids 11 and under.
+This includes an appetizer, soup or salad, entrée side and dessert, and a gratuity for your wait staff.

-- You can purchase wine, liquor, bottled water and soda for an additional charge, as well as offer additional gratuities.
+• You can purchase wine, liquor, bottled water, and soda for an additional charge and offer additional gratuities.

 2. Kids Love It